kzhao682/netlify-forestry-blog/content/_index.md

         template: feature
         title: Urban Mobility
         content: >-
-          Our experience working with the largest electric scooter battery swapping network in the world brings optimization solutions that impact user experience, operation efficiency, and business growth.
+          Our experience working with one of the largest electric scooter battery swapping networks in the world brings optimization solutions that impact user experience, operation efficiency, and business growth.
         align: left
         image: /images/ultra-sloth.png
         image_position: right